techconvergenceDev/WireGuard-VPN/README.md

 QR Code Generation:

-Creates a local HTML file with your client configuration Generates a QR code using the QR Server API
+Creates a local HTML file with your client configuration Generates a QR code using secure methods
-Opens the QR code in Microsoft Edge for easy scanning
+Opens the QR code for easy scanning

 Mobile Connection: